petechatchawan/ts-webcam/README.md

 1. Permission-related errors:

     - `no-permissions-api`: Browser does not support the Permissions API
-    - `permission-denied`: User denied camera access
+    - `permission-denied`: User denied webcam access
     - `microphone-permission-denied`: User denied microphone access

 2. Device and configuration errors:

-    - `configuration-error`: Camera constraints cannot be satisfied
+    - `configuration-error`: Webcam constraints cannot be satisfied
-    - `no-device`: No camera device found
+    - `no-device`: No webcam device found
     - `no-media-devices-support`: Browser does not support media devices
     - `invalid-device-id`: Invalid device ID provided
     - `no-resolutions`: No resolutions specified

-3. Camera initialization and operation errors:
+3. Webcam initialization and operation errors:

-    - `camera-start-error`: Failed to start the camera
+    - `webcam-start-error`: Failed to start the webcam
-    - `camera-initialization-error`: Failed to initialize the camera
+    - `webcam-initialization-error`: Failed to initialize the webcam
     - `no-stream`: No video stream available
-    - `camera-settings-error`: Failed to apply camera settings
+    - `webcam-settings-error`: Failed to apply webcam settings
-    - `camera-stop-error`: Failed to stop the camera
+    - `webcam-stop-error`: Failed to stop the webcam
-    - `camera-already-in-use`: Camera is already in use by another application
+    - `webcam-already-in-use`: Webcam is already in use by another application

-4. Camera functionality errors:
+4. Webcam functionality errors:
     - `zoom-not-supported`: Zoom is not supported
     - `torch-not-supported`: Torch is not supported
     - `focus-not-supported`: Focus mode is not supported